 These activities create positive outlets that help you find fresh ways to enjoy and cope with life without substances.
 Reigniting old passions and finding new ones through a therapeutic recreation activity empowers you to achieve long-term success in recovery.

-Physical fitness and exercise naturally boost serotonin levels, reducing cravings, easing depression and helping prevent relapse by lessening other withdrawal symptoms.
+Physical fitness and exercise naturally boost serotonin levels, reduce cravings, ease depression and help prevent relapse by lessening other withdrawal symptoms.

-Promoting self-awareness and self-expression is an important aspect of treating substance use disorder, and art and music are healthy ways to express deep-seated thoughts and emotions and examine the effects of substance use.
+Promoting self-awareness and self-expression is an important aspect of treating substance use disorder.
+Art and music are healthy ways to express deep-seated thoughts and emotions and examine the effects of substance use.

-Having fun activities that encourage body movement, engagement and enjoyment are essential for the healing and health of our clients.
-Learning to connect around these types of activities builds self-esteem, positive recovery skills, interpersonal skills and shows individuals how to have fun without drugs or alcohol.
+Fun activities that encourage body movement, engagement and enjoyment are beneficial for the healing and health of our clients.
+Learning to connect around these types of activities builds self-esteem, positive recovery skills and interpersonal skills.
+Therapeutic recreation shows individuals how to have fun without drugs or alcohol.

-At Gateway Foundation, we offer a continuum of care that includes various treatment options and therapies, including many therapeutic recreation activities.
+At Gateway Foundation, we offer a continuum of care through various treatment options and therapies, including many therapeutic recreation activities.
 Our goal is to create an environment that promotes health and recovery, both now and in the future.

 Contact Gateway Foundation today to learn about our individualized treatment programs.